Economy of Australia: Mining

-In 2019, the country was the 2nd largest world producer of gold; 8th largest world producer of silver; 6th largest world producer of copper; the world's largest producer of iron ore; the world's largest producer of bauxite; the 2nd largest world producer of manganese; 2nd largest world producer of lead; 3rd largest world producer of zinc; 3rd largest world producer of cobalt; 3rd largest producer of uranium; 6th largest producer of nickel; 8th largest world producer of tin; 14th largest world producer of phosphate; 15th largest world producer of sulfur; in addition to being the 5th largest world producer of salt.
+In 2019, the country was the second largest world producer of gold; 8th largest world producer of silver; 6th largest world producer of copper; the world's largest producer of iron ore; the world's largest producer of bauxite; the second largest world producer of manganese; second largest world producer of lead; third largest world producer of zinc; third largest world producer of cobalt; third largest producer of uranium (25% of the world's known supply), 6th largest producer of nickel; 8th largest world producer of tin; 14th largest world producer of phosphate; 15th largest world producer of sulfur; in addition to being the 5th largest world producer of salt.
 The country is also a major producer of precious stones.
 Australia is the world's largest producer of opal and is one of the largest producers of diamond, ruby, sapphire and jade.
 In non-renewable energies, in 2020, the country was the 30th largest producer of oil in the world, extracting 351.1 thousand barrels / day.
 In 2019, the country consumed 1 million barrels / day (20th largest consumer in the world).
 The country was the 20th largest oil importer in the world in 2018 (461.9 thousand barrels / day).
 In 2015, Australia was the 12th largest world producer of natural gas, 67.2 billion m3 per year.
 In 2019, the country was the 22nd largest gas consumer (41.9 billion m3 per year) and was the 10th largest gas exporter in the world in 2015: 34.0 billion m3 per year.
 In the production of coal, the country was the 4th largest in the world in 2018: 481.3 million tons.
-Australia is the 2nd largest coal exporter in the world (387 million tons in 2018).
+Australia is the second largest coal exporter in the world (387 million tons in 2018).

 In 2014–15 mineral extraction in Australia was valued at 212 billion Australian dollars.
 Of this, coal represented 45,869 million, oil and natural gas 40,369 million, iron ore 69,486 million, gold ore 13,685 million, and other metals 7,903 million.

 Coal is mined primarily in Queensland, New South Wales and Victoria.
 Fifty-four per cent of the coal mined in Australia is exported, mostly to East Asia.
 In 2000–01, 258.5 million tonnes of coal was mined, and 193.6 million tonnes exported.
 Coal provides about 85% of Australia's electricity production.
 In fiscal year 2008–09, 487 million tonnes of coal was mined, and 261 million tonnes exported.
 Australia is the world's leading coal exporter.

-The Australian mining corporations Rio Tinto Group and BHP are among the largest in the world.
+BHP and Rio Tinto and are among the largest mining companies in the world.

 Rio Tinto's Argyle mine in Western Australia was the second-largest diamond mine in the world.
 The Argyle mine opened in 1983 and has produced more than 95 per cent of Australia's diamonds, including some of the world's most valuable pink and red diamonds.
 Due to the depletion of ore, Argyle closed in 2020—the closure was expected to reduce Australia's yearly diamond output from 14.2 million carats to 134.7 thousand carats.